On This Day: Muhammad Ali Wins Heavyweight Title

 Clay used his superior quickness to frustrate Liston and avoid his famed left hook.
 He controlled the first four rounds, but he was forced to fight the fifth round nearly blind after a substance on Liston’s glove had gotten in his eyes.
 He spent the round dancing around the ring and managed to escape unscathed.

-Ali, with his eyes cleared, dominated the sixth round.
+Clay, with his eyes cleared, dominated the sixth round.
 Liston, having injured his left arm, decided not to answer the bell for the seventh round.
-Cassius Clay, the new heavyweight champion,” repeatedly declared, “I’m the greatest” and “I shook up the world.”
+Clay danced about the ring in celebration, pointing at sportswriters in the crowd and repeatedly shouting, “I’m the greatest” and “I shook up the world.”

 “The fight—Clay against Liston—restored balance and intelligence to the concept of boxing,” wrote Sports Illustrated’s Tex Maule.
 “The boxer, using his skills with aplomb and courage and forethought, confounded and defeated the slugger.”